New York Giants vs. Atlanta Falcons NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- New York played two games with over 47.5 points scored, its current matchup's point total, last season.
+- New York played two games with over 47.5 points scored, its current matchup's total, last year.

 - Eight of Atlanta's 16 games last season went over 47.5 total points scored.

-- Opponents of the two teams averaged a combined 0.7 more points per game last season (48.2) than this matchup's total of 47.5 points.
+- Opponents of the two teams averaged a combined 0.7 more points per game last season (48.2) than this game's over/under of 47.5 points.

-- The average over/under the Giants had set in matchups last year was 2.2 less points than this outing's point total.
+- The average point total for Giants games last year was 2.2 less points than the over/under of 47.5 in this matchup.

-- The average point total for the Falcons in 2020 was 3.9 points higher than this game's over/under.
+- The average total for Falcons games in 2020 was 3.9 more points than the point total of 47.5 for this outing.

 Giants stats and trends

-- The Giants were favored by 3 points or more last season once, and failed to cover the spread.
+- The Giants did not cover the spread when favored by 2.5 points or more last season (in one opportunity).

-- New York and its opponents combined to hit the over three out of 16 times last season.

-- The Giants racked up 17.5 points per game last season, 8.4 fewer than the Falcons surrendered per contest (25.9).
+- The Giants scored 17.5 points per game last season, 8.4 fewer than the Falcons gave up per contest (25.9).

-- When New York recorded more than 25.9 points last season, it was 2-0 against the spread and 1-1 overall.

-- The Giants turned the ball over 22 times last year, one more turnover than the Falcons forced (21).
+- Last season the Giants turned the ball over 22 times, one more than the Falcons' takeaways (21).

 Falcons stats and trends

-- Atlanta won seven games against the spread last year, while failing to cover nine times.

-- The Falcons had an ATS record of 5-4 when playing as at least 3-point underdogs last season.
+- The Falcons covered the spread five times last year (5-4 ATS) when playing as at least 2.5-point underdogs.

-- In Atlanta's games last year, the combined scoring went over the point total seven times.
+- Atlanta's games hit the over seven out of 16 times last season.

 - Atlanta was 6-3 against the spread and 4-5 overall in games when it recorded over 22.3 points last year.

-- When Atlanta churned out over 349.3 yards last season, the team was 6-5 against the spread and 3-8 overall.
+- When Atlanta totaled more than 349.3 yards last year, the team was 6-5 against the spread and 3-8 overall.

-- The Falcons had 18 giveaways last year, while the Giants had 22 takeaways.

 Home and road insights

-- New York was 3-5 overall, and 3-5 against the spread, at home last year.
+- At home last season, New York was 3-5 against the spread and 3-5 overall.

-- New York hit the over twice in eight home games last season.
+- Last season, in eight home games, New York went over the total twice.

-- Last year away from home, Atlanta was 4-4 against the spread and 2-6 overall.
+- Away from home last season, Atlanta was 4-4 against the spread, and 2-6 overall.

-- In three of eight road games last season, Atlanta went over the total.
+- Last season, in three of eight away games Atlanta hit the over.

 Powered by Data Skrive.